rassweiler/kr-display/Documentation/Windows.md

 - Type ```meteor``` and press enter.
 - Let Meteor download the packages.
 - The cmd window will throw an error that settings is undefined.
-- Close the cmd window.
+- Close the cmd window once finished.

 ## Development
 - Create settings.json in project root with required settings, see [Settings Documentation](Settings.md).